Which city is cheaper, Asheville or Tampa?

 Should I visit Tampa or Asheville?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Tampa is a laid-back, easy-going, and low-key city.
 It's a large city, so you'll find plenty of things to do around town.
-And you can't forget about the beaches.
+And you can't forget about the food and beaches.

 Asheville is a outdoorsy, progressive, and open-minded mountain town.
 It offers plenty of beauty for visitors.
 As this is a very quaint destination, you'll find it has a special atmosphere.
 It's also popular because of the food, hiking, and shopping.